pakoito/FunctionalRx2/README.md

-# FunctionalRx
+# FunctionalRx2

-FunctionalRx is a collection of constructs to simplify a functional programming approach to development on Java and Android.
+FunctionalRx2 is a collection of constructs to simplify a functional programming approach to development on Java and Android.

+For the RxJava 1.X version please go to [FunctionalRx](https://github.com/pakoito/FunctionalRx).

 # Rationale